spaceapegames/terraform-provider-wavefront/README.md

 ## Known Issues

-There was an issue with the wavefront API when applying tagged alerts that it will cause a race condition.
-This has been fixed by Wavefront, but it's possible that not all clusters have been upgraded to the version containing the fix.
-If you run into this issue you can use the following solution until your cluster has been upgraded.

-To ensure that applies of more than one Alert are successful you can use  the `-parallelism` flag to prevent parallel resource creations
+To ensure that applies of large batches of Alerts are successful you can use  the `-parallelism` flag to prevent parallel resource creations
 `terraform apply -parallelism=1`

 ## Building and Testing